Projects per year

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):

-Doctor of Science, University of New South Wales, University College, Australian Defence Force Academy
+Doctor of Science, Jury Comprehension of Expert Evidence in Criminal Trials, University of New South Wales, University College, Australian Defence Force Academy

 - criminal justice